Investigating and Mitigating Failure Modes in Physics-informed Neural Networks (PINNs): Investigation of Failure Modes

 where $\mathcal{N}$ is our neural network model, $\theta^*$ is the undisturbed state of the model, $\Tilde{\theta}$ is the perturbed state of our model, $\zeta$ and $\gamma$ are filter-normalized random vectors\cite{li2018visualizing} and $\epsilon$ is a small positive number.
 Next, we make predictions from our model at the perturbed state $\mathcal{N}(\boldsymbol{x};\Tilde{\theta})$ and calculate our loss.
 Finally, we calculate the gradients of our parameters with respect to our loss.
-The key point here is that we can compare the backpropagated gradients before and after the perturbation.
+The key point is that we can compare the backpropagated gradients before and after the perturbation.
 The result of our analysis for our PINN model trained with L-BFGS optimizer is reported in Figure~\ref{fig:noise_amplification_pinn_model}.

 From Figures~\ref{fig:noise_amplification_pinn_model}(a)-(c), we observe that perturbations are small since the distribution of the parameters before and after perturbations are similar.
 However, backpropagated gradients have increased by almost five orders of magnitude, as can be seen from Figures~\ref{fig:noise_amplification_pinn_model}(b)-(d).
 We also observe the impact of perturbations in predictions of our PINN model in Figure~\ref{fig:noise_amplification_pinn_model}(e).
-A small perturbation in the prediction however produced a completely different derivative as can be seen in Figure~\ref{fig:noise_amplification_pinn_model}(f).
+However, a small perturbation in the prediction produced an entirely different derivative, as seen in Figure~\ref{fig:noise_amplification_pinn_model}(f).
 A similar analysis of our PINN model trained with Adam optimizer is provided in the appendix \ref{sec:appendix_sensitivity_gradients}.
 Similarly, we report the summary of our sensitivity analysis of backpropagated gradients for our PECANN model trained with L-BFGS optimizer in Figure~\ref{fig:noise_amplification_pecann_model}.